The best way to tell your customers about exciting discounts, promos, new products: email.

 Link to your website

-Make sure your banner (and any other images in your email) links to your store!
-Your best bet is probably to send people to your collections page with all your products rather than your homepage so they don’t have to click around to find what they’re looking for.
+Make sure your banner image (and any other images in your email) links to your store!
+Your best bet is probably to use a call to action to send people to your collections page with all your products rather than your homepage so they don’t have to click around to find what they’re looking for.
 But if you’re showcasing a specific product, you might just want to send them directly to the product page.

-Another way to do it is to include a menu-type option in your banner, similar to what your visitors would see if they were actually on your site.
+Another way to do it is to include a menu-type option in your email banner design, similar to what your visitors would see if they were actually on your site.
 Like Lunya does here:

 Just make sure you keep it simple and clean so readers can easily identify where they want to go.